-BACKGROUND: CONSTRUCTION MITIGATION MANAGEMENT TO AVOID HARASSMENT OR HARM local biological resources.
-It then provides a list of ten (10) "typical measures," including the measure to "[m]inimize use of rodenticides and herbicides in the BSA."
-It is unclear if these ten (10) measures would in fact be implemented to avoid and minimize impacts to biological resources.
+BACKGROUND: CONSTRUCTION MITIGATION MANAGEMENT TO AVOID HARASSMENT OR HARM

+Section 5.2.3.1.7 of the AFC states that the Project owner will manage the construction site and related facilities in a manner to avoid or minimize impacts to local biological resources.
+It then provides a list of 10 "typical measures," including the measure to "[m]inimize use of rodenticides and herbicides in the BSA."
+(AFC at 5.2-33) It is unclear if these 10 measures would in fact be implemented to avoid and minimize impacts to biological resources.